flawnson/flawnson.github.io/docs/_posts/2020-10-22-ai-resources.md

 Not for use as the basis for learning machine learning, but rather as a complimentary to whatever regiment you have set yourself.

 - Short and sweet, [The 100 page Machine Learning bo](https://www.google.com/search?q=The+Hundred+Page+Machine+Learning+Book+by+Andrej+Burkov&rlz=1C1CHBF_enCA839CA839&oq=The+Hundred+Page+Machine+Learning+Book+by+Andrej+Burkov&aqs=chrome..69i57j69i64&sourceid=chrome&ie=UTF-8)ok is a great primer into ML
-- Courtesy of my friend Nikhil, [Quantopian.com](https://www.quantopian.com/) is a fantastic dive into quantitative finance
+- ~~Courtesy of my friend Nikhil, [Quantopian.com](https://www.quantopian.com/) is a fantastic dive into quantitative finance~~ Quantopian has been shut down :(.

 <p id="modTime"></p>